curl/everything-curl/transfers/conn/reuse.md

 ## When connections are not reused as you want

-libcurl will automatically and always try to reuse connections.
+libcurl will automatically and always try to reuse connections unless explicitly told not to.
 There are however several reasons why a connection is *not* used for a subsequent transfer.

  - The server signals that the connection will be closed after this transfer.
    For example by using the `Connection: close` HTTP response header or a